moonmoon/moonmoon/README.markdown

 Requirements
 ------------
-Web hosting with at least PHP5.4 (PHP4 & 5.2, 5.3 will not work).
+You will need a web hosting with at least PHP 5.4 (PHP 7 is also supported).

+If you are installing Moonmoon on a Linux private server (VPS, dedicated host), please not that you will need to install the package `php-xml`.

 Installing
 ----------

+#### On a shared hosting

+* Fetch a copy of the sources:
+  - The last version, by downloading https://github.com/mauricesvay/moonmoon/archive/master.zip (warning, it may be instable!);
+  - The last release, by going on https://github.com/mauricesvay/moonmoon/releases and downloading the last stable one.
+* Extract the zip file on your computer
+* Upload the extracted files your shared hosting server using your FTP client.
+If your hosting provider offers FTP and SFTP, prefer the last one, as the connection will be established over a secure channel.
-* Upload all the files to your server (with FTP or other) OR
+* Go to `http(s)://yourdomain.tld/install.php` with your browser
+* Profit!

+#### On a dedicated server (where a web server is already installed)

 * Download composer: `wget https://getcomposer.org/composer.phar`
-* Run `php composer.phar create-project mauricesvay/moonmoon moonmoon`
+* Fetch a copy of the sources:
+  - The last version, by downloading a copy of `master`: `wget https://github.com/mauricesvay/moonmoon/archive/master.zip` (warning, it may be instable!);
+  - The last release, by going on https://github.com/mauricesvay/moonmoon/releases and downloading the last stable one.
+* Extract the files by running: `unzip <thefile.zip>`
-* Run ` php composer.phar install --no-dev`
+* Inside the extracted repository, run ` php composer.phar install --no-dev`
-* Open `install.php` with your browser
+* Go to `http(s)://yourserver.tld/install.php` with your browser
-* Follow the instructions
+* Profit!

 License
 -------